-- (1) For the purpose of this regulation, "gathering" means a group of more than 10 persons who meet for a common purpose. - (2) During the period of lockdown, all gatherings are prohibited, except where - - (a) all persons at the gathering are members of the same household gathered at their place of residence; - (b) persons are gathered at their workplace; - (c) the gathering is by a government institution at national, regional or local level for purposes of its normal operations; - (d) the gathering is for purposes of court or tribunal proceedings; or - (e) a group of persons independently or coincidentally find themselves at a specific place. - (3) Persons who gather in the circumstances referred to in subregulation (2) must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations. - (4) An authorised officer may instruct a gathering or a group of more than 10 persons, other than a gathering referred to in subregulation (2), to disperse and may use all reasonable measures to cause a gathering or group to disperse. - (5) A person who facilitates, instigates or organises a gathering commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (6) A person who fails or refuses to obey an instruction issued under subregulation (4) commits an offence and is on conviction liable to the penalties provided for in subregulation (5).
+- (1) For the purpose of this regulation, "gathering" means a group of more than 10 persons who meet for a common purpose. - (2) During the period of lockdown, all gatherings are prohibted, except where - - (a) all persons at the gathering are members of the same household gathered at their place of residence; - (b) persons are gathered at their workplace; - the gathering is by a government institution at national, regional or local level for purposes of its normal operations; - (d) the gathering is for purposes of court or tribunal proceedings; or - (e) a group of persons independently or coincidentally find themselves at a specific place. - (3) Persons who gather in the circumstances referred to in subregulation (2) must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations. - (4) An authorised officer may instruct a gathering, other than a gathering referred to in subregulation (2), to disperse and may use all reasonable measures to cause that gathering to disperse. - (5) A person who facilitates, instigates or organises a gathering commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (6) A person who fails or refuses to obey an instruction issued under subregulation (4) commits an offence and is on conviction liable to the penalties provided for in subregulation (5).